-Only Commercial Building Disclosure (CBD) accredited assessors can apply for Building Energy Efficiency Certificates (BEECs) on behalf of building owners or lessors, conduct CBD Tenancy Lighting Assessments, and provide assessor supporting statements for exemption applications.
+Only Commercial Building Disclosure (CBD) accredited assessors can apply for Building Energy Efficiency Certificates (BEECs) on behalf of building owners or lessors, conduct CBD Tenancy Lighting Assessments (TLAs), and provide assessor supporting statements for exemption applications.

-A CBD accredited assessor is someone who has been accredited by the Department of the Environment and Energy as a CBD assessor under the provisions of the Building Energy Efficiency Disclosure Act 2010.
+A CBD accredited assessor is someone who has been accredited by the Secretary of the Department of the Environment and Energy as a CBD assessor under the provisions of the Building Energy Efficiency Disclosure Act 2010 (BEED Act).

-- Successfully complete the CBD Accredited Assessor Training Course - Lighting full-day course on assessing energy efficiency of office lighting in accordance with CBD Tenancy Lighting Assessment for Office Rules.
-Training is provided by NABERS and is run on select dates to coincide with NABERS assessor training.
-There is a course fee for the training session.
+- Successfully complete the CBD Accredited Assessor Training Course - Lighting.
+This one-day course details assessing the energy efficiency of office lighting in accordance with the CBD Tenancy Lighting Assessment for Office Rules.
+Training is provided by NABERS and is usually run on select dates to coincide with NABERS assessor training.
+There is a course fee of $300 for the training session.
 See CBD assessor training slides and worked examples for tenancy lighting assessments for more details.

 - Pass the CBD Lighting Examination.
 Once the above training is complete, the CBD team will send an exam to attendees.
 Assessors have six weeks, upon receipt, to complete the exam.
 To pass the exam, assessors must answer at least 75 per cent of the questions correctly.